Time dependent quantum scattering theory on complete manifolds with a corner of codimension 2: Introduction

 The self-adjoint operators $H_1$ and $H_2$ have a free channel of dimension 1 (associated to $b_1$ and $b_2$, respectively); the operator $H_3$ has a free channel of dimension 2 (associated to $b_1\otimes Id\otimes Id+Id\otimes b_2\otimes Id$).
-In some parts of this text we abuse the notation and denote by $H$, $H_i$, and $H^{(i)}$ the Laplacians acting on distributions and the self-adjoint operators previously defined.
+In some parts of this text we make an abuse of notation by denoting $H$, $H_i$, and $H^{(i)}$ the Laplacians acting on distributions and the self-adjoint operators previously defined.